-As of the 2024/2025 academic year the NC State AAUP Chapter offers the following types of memberships to faculty and graduate students:
+The NC State AAUP Chapter currently offers the following types of memberships to faculty and graduate students:

-Yearly chapter dues $25 - join using this link
+Tenure track faculty: Yearly chapter dues $25 - pay here

-Yearly chapter dues $20 - join using this link
+Professional Track faculty: Yearly chapter dues $20 - pay here

-Yearly chapter dues $15 - join using this link
+Retired faculty: Yearly chapter dues $15 - pay here

-Yearly chapter dues $15 - join using this link
+Graduate students: Yearly chapter dues $15 - pay here

 All members are eligible to participate in NC State Chapter meetings and sponsored events.
 Members who pay national AAUP dues have full voting rights and are eligible to serve as chapter officers.
 Affiliate Members may vote on local (NCSU-specific) matters and to elect chapter officers.
 Your local chapter dues will help us to organize events, bring in outside speakers, build our community, and work to defend and enhance academic freedom and shared governance at NC State University.